Sleeping in Airports

 • Tulip Lounge, Terminal 3, Gate C30

-The general consensus here is that the airport is overheated during the day and very cold at night.
-Hydrate and wear layers.
+• Temperature – The general consensus is that the airport is overheated during the day and very cold at night.
+Stay hydrated and wear layers.
 Arrive prepared with a blanket or even a sleeping bag.
 A hoodie provides extra warmth if the terminal gets even colder.

-At the time of this update, we have not received reports from travellers related to terminal noise.
+• Noise – At the time of this update, we have not received reports from travellers about terminal noise.
 By day, expect to hear frequent announcements, like boarding calls and general airport information.
-At night when flights take a pause, you would think the announcements would be put to rest, but that is not always the case.
+At night, when flights stop, you would think the announcements would be put to rest, but that is not always the case.
 As a precaution, come prepared with earplugs or noise-cancelling headphones.

 Food & Drink